 With his wife Hester Crane having passed away many years earlier, Martin now lives on his own.
 He walks with a cane after the shooting and is a difficult, miserable, grumpy, bad tempered man.
 His relationship with his sons was never close even when they were children.
 Frasier and Niles who both had very similar personalities had a taste for the finer things like wine and Opera whilst Martin instead had a much greater interest in sports.

-Martin due to his disability finds that he is unable to live own and thus has to move in with Frasier despite their awkward relationship with one another.
+Martin due to his disability finds that he is unable to live own and therefore has to actually move in with Frasier despite their awkward relationship with one another.

 Things do not go smoothly for Martin and Frasier.
 Both are cold and even downright hostile to one another (Martin more so than Frasier).
 Frasier also does not like Martin’s pet dog Eddie either who keeps annoying him by staring at him.
 Frasier also can’t stand his fathers ugly recliner either.

 Things get so bad between them after only a few weeks that Frasier considers moving Martin into a retirement home, but on Niles suggestion he hires a physical therapist named Daphne Moon played by Jane Leeves who ends up coming to live with the two of them.
-After a heated argument with Martin however Frasier suggests that Martin and Daphne move into their own house, but Martin refuses saying that he believes that he and Frasier can develop a much closer relationship with one another and thus he continues to live with his son who agrees with him that there is a possibility of them becoming closer.
+After a heated argument with Martin however Frasier suggests that Martin and Daphne move into their own house, but Martin refuses saying that he believes that he and Frasier can develop a much closer relationship with one another and so he continues to live with his son.

 Niles meanwhile who is married to a rich, anorexic and selfish woman named Maris ends up falling in love with Daphne Moon.
 Though he does not act upon it and instead simply becomes a close friend of Daphne’s.
 Frasier and Martin meanwhile both notice Niles attraction to Daphne.